raad1masum/LMGTFY-bot/README.md

 > "Contrary to popular belief, there are stupid questions." - George Hotz

 ## 🤖 What does it do?
-Did you or someone else ask a stupid question without googleing it first?
+Did someone ask a stupid question without googling it first?
 Just type `lmgtfy "your question"` to answer it.

 ![img](assets/img.jpg)